 This article attempts to systematise the jurisprudence of mutual promises, known as the Dependency Doctrine, and demonstrate the continuing practical relevance of the doctrine.
 The article argues that – despite the perception that the doctrine has been usurped by the modern doctrine of termination – the doctrine persists, and serves a purpose which aligns with the values of modern contract law, including freedom of contract, the utility in providing security to transacting parties, advancing relational contracting norms, and constraining opportunism.

-Medical Intervention as a Novus Actus Interveniens: Giving Meaning to the Concept of Gross Clinical Negligence: Introduction (NEW) (Law Library login required)
+Medical Intervention as a Novus Actus Interveniens: Giving Meaning to the Concept of Gross Clinical Negligence: Introduction (Law Library login required)

 Louis Baigent, (2022) 29(4) Journal of Law and Medicine 1201.